 In highly-technical professions such as medicine, engineering or high-end manufacturing, VR has been shown to be very effective in framing tasks like problem-solving whereby elements can be presented in a more fluid way.
 It’s also being applied to help with the transfer and learning of so-called ‘soft skills’.
 For instance, an aged care worker might be able to mentor a colleague in conducting an argument with a dementia patient, presented as an avatar, to better prepare them for what is no doubt a very challenging scenario in real life.

 3. Augmented Reality

-Not to be confused with VR, AR (augmented reality) systems are designed to input information to real-world situations.
-Instead of there being an avatar with the example above, you might imagine a motor mechanic remotely sending an apprentice audio and other data in real time to a headset that helps the learner learn a task or grasp a concept.
+Not to be confused with VR, AR (augmented reality) systems are designed to input information into real-world situations.
+Instead of there being an avatar with the example above, you might imagine a motor mechanic remotely sending an apprentice audio and other data in real-time to a headset that helps the learner learn a task or grasp a concept.

 4. Artificial Intelligence

 Artificial intelligence (AI) is a broad term that refers to the ability of computers to apply human-like intelligence to solving problems.
 Humans, when presented with variable data sets or information look to find connections to reveal patterns and concepts.
 AI is able to achieve this on a grand scale, sometimes yielding insights that may take even the smartest people months, years or longer to see.